MBetters/nexus3-oss/README.md

     #     secretAccessKey: "{{ VAULT_ENCRYPTED_ACCESS_KEY }}"
 ```

 [Blobstores](https://help.sonatype.com/display/NXRM3/Repository+Management#RepositoryManagement-BlobStores) to create.
-A blobstore path and a repository blobstore cannot be updated after initial creation (any update here will be ignored on re-provisionning).
+A blobstore path and a repository blobstore cannot be updated after initial creation (any update here will be ignored on re-provisioning).

 Configuring blobstore on S3 is provided as a convenience and is not part of the automated tests we run on travis.
 Please note that storing on S3 is only recommended for instances deployed on AWS.